 Final Fantasy XV’s first DLC has burst onto the scene like a car full of spiky-haired anime protagonists.
-In episode Gladiolus you play as, you guessed it, Gladio.
+In Gladiolus you play as, you guessed it, Gladio.
 This first of three planned character focused story expansions fills in the gap in which Gladio temporarily leaves the party for some personal business.
-We found out in early teasers for the DLC that Final Fantasy XV’s resident muscle head left to take on none other than recurring Final Fantasy baddie, Gilgamesh.
+We found out in early teasers for the DLC that Final Fantasy XV’s resident muscle head left to take on none other than recurring series baddie, Gilgamesh.

 Episode Gladiolus opens with Noctis and pals sitting around a campfire in yet another cleverly disguised cup noodle commercial.
 The gang proceeds to ask Gladio how it was he came by that scar on his face.
 Those who played base-game will know that Gladio’s face has a large new scar when he returns from his mysterious vacation.
 So, Gladio tells the story of the trials of Gilgamesh, and his quest to become a true shield to the king.
 Gladio is joined by Cor, and must fight multiple enemies in order to challenge the Blademaster himself and gain the power to truly aid Noctis.